My Raspberry Pi Car Audio Player

 The DAC is plugged into the AUX in on my car stereo system with a 3.5mm to RCA cable.

-I’ve written my own Python program that handles the communication with the server and for controlling the menu system.
-It’s up and running, but needs some more development to handle the display of special characters.
+I’ve written my Python program that handles the communication with the server and for controlling the menu system.
+It’s up and running, but needs some more development to manage the display of special characters.
 But it’s good enough right now to use.
 I will put up the code on GitHub as soon as I cleaned the code up and fixed it some more.

 If you have questions or suggestions, write a comment.